spatialstatisticsupna/BookChapter_STMmodels/README.md

 - [**MCAR_INLA_ST_Model1.R**](https://github.com/spatialstatisticsupna/BookChapter_STMmodels/blob/master/R/MCAR_INLA_ST_Model1.R) and [**MCAR_INLA_ST_Model2.R**](https://github.com/spatialstatisticsupna/BookChapter_STMmodels/blob/master/R/MCAR_INLA_ST_Model2.R)

   R functions to fit our M-model proposals using different prior distributions for the main spatial and temporal random effects and four different types of space-time interactions.
+A similar implementation was originally proposed by [Vicente et al. (2020)](https://doi.org/10.1007/s00477-020-01808-x).

   It defines the `MCAR_INLA_ST()` function with the following arguments:

   * `carto`: object of class `sf` that must contain at least the variable with the identifiers of the spatial areal units specified in the `ID.area` argument.
   * `data`: object of class `data.frame` that must contain the target variables of interest specified in the arguments `ID.area`, `ID.year`, `O` and `E`.